jrutter/100daysofcode/log.md

 ### Day 011: January 9
 **Today's Progress**: Setup a Single File Based Component

 **Thoughts:** It took me a day to figure out, but I was able to setup a single file based import using vuejs.
 Took me a while, but I figured it out.
 I think I was using  a reserved word for the import name.
 I have successfully split apart the navigation into it's own include, tomorrow I will work on making it dynamic.
 I also got up at 6am today, that makes a difference!
+Twitter: 1475 followers

 * `npm run dev` - Starts the webpack app for dev mode
 * `npm run build` - Builds for production